AriFordsham/GHCWiki/status/may16.md

 - New shake build system is Really Finally Going to get merged?
 (Andrey)
 - The ImprovedLLVMBackend plan didn't make the cut for 8.0, but will for 8.2 (Austin)
 - Donated Mac buildbot, thanks to FutureIce!
 (Austin)
-- GHC-pkg is learning some new tricks, RE: environment files and Cabal changes.
+- `ghc-pkg` is learning some new tricks, RE: environment files and Cabal changes.
 (Austin/Duncan?)
 -

 # Development updates and "Thank You"s